-What happens with China will be crucial.
+What happens with China will also be crucial.
 The UK has been seen by China as the backdoor into Europe, but will this still be the case?
 As China takes a leading role in Pacific trade with the RCEP trade agreement and in Africa and South Asia with the One Belt, One Road policy, will the UK be able to engage in these partnerships by linking in through Commonwealth countries?
 China is a powerhouse whether we like it or not and getting in on the action is very important in a post-Brexit world.

 It’s clear that the UK relies heavily on the EU for their exports.
 This will probably change once everything is said and done.
 The question is just how dramatically things will change because both the UK and the EU will try to get the best deal possible that serves their own interests while also trying to grow.
 Only time will tell.

 Along with Germany and France, the UK belongs to the strongest markets in the EU.
 But in the event of a Brexit, the internal market will be harmed.
-The UK will lose it's most important trading partners (excluding the US and China) with countries like Germany or upcoming markets including Spain.
+The UK will lose it's most important trading partners (excluding the US and China) with neighbouring countries like Germany or upcoming markets including Spain.

-The exact impact cannot be predicted yet, as this will mainly depend on what kind of relationship is going to be negotiated between the EU and the UK negotiate for each other.
+The exact impact cannot be predicted yet, as this will mainly depend on what kind of relationship the EU and the UK negotiate for each other.

-Leaving the EU in the first place puts the UK in the position of a third county, i.e. a country that is not a member of the European Union.
+Leaving the EU in the first place puts the UK in the position of a third county (i.e. a country that is not a member of the European Union).
 Depending on the outcome of the negotiations, this might be dealt with differently.
 However, if the status remains the one of a third country, this will have major effects.